apollographql/apollo-ios/CodegenProposal.md

 ## Schema Type Generation

-In addition to generating `SelectionSet`s for your `GraphQLOperation`s, types will be generated for each type (object, interface, or union) that is used in any operations across your entire application.
+In addition to generating `SelectionSet`s for your `GraphQLOperation`s, types will be generated for each type (Object, Interface, Union, Enum, or Input Object) that is used in any operations across your entire application.
 These types will include all the fields that may be fetched by any operation used and can include other type metadata.

 The schema types have a number of functions.